Ethereum Tokens

 Part 2, task 7: Create one NFT on the course manager

-Create one NFT for yourself on the course-wide NFT manager, whose address is on the Canvas landing page.
+Create one NFT for yourself on the course-wide NFT manager, whose address is in the blockchain explorer’s links section.
 This should be the third of the three images you created.
 Save the token ID received, and the transaction hash from that transaction, as you will need to submit those values.
 The course-wide NFT manager also follows the INFTManager interface.

 Troubleshooting